-We're proud to support the academic goals of our young members.
-Each year, we honor deserving high school students with scholarship money to help with the costs of their undergraduate degree by awarding the Sharonview Cares Scholarship in memory of Paul Paliyenko.
+We're proud to support the academic goals of our young members and family members of our Sharonview team.
+Each year, we honor deserving students with scholarship money to help with the costs of their undergraduate degree by awarding these scholarships.

-Before starting the application, make sure you have the following documents to attach at the end of this application.
+Before starting the application, make sure you have the following documents to attach to the scholarship application.